Do You Own a Microwave?

 Let’s start with the basics for life without a microwave.
 Here are five things you can do if you don’t own this popular appliance.

 Warm Up Food in Pots and Pans

-Pots and pans are essential kitchenware pieces if you don’t own a microwave.
+Pots and pans are essential kitchenware pieces.
 Here are some things you can reheat in a pot:

 - Soup (frozen or refrigerated)